Duke of Deception: Pre-Crisis

 Little is known about the true history of the Duke of Deception.
-He appears to be a minor deity in the Greek pantheon, possibly Dolos, the god of trickery and lies.
+He appears to be a minor deity in the Greek pantheon, possibly Dolos, a god of trickery and lies.
 He is drafted by Mars to battle Wonder Woman.
 He uses his powers to spread falsehoods to provoke humanity into conflict and war.

 The Duke of Deception, along with the Count of Conquest and the Earl of Greed, two other enemies of Wonder Woman, was a main lieutenant of the god Mars.

 The Duke of Deception sends his astral form to inspire military and government leaders with duplicitous thoughts that could lead to war.
 His contributions to World War II include "persuad[ing] ... the Rising Sun (Japan) to make peace talk at Washington while they struck with deadly venom at Pearl Harbor" and "show[ing] the addled Adolf Hitler how to cultivate Russia's friendship until the hour arrived to attack".